Kanghongsheng/Computer-Vision/Feature_Detection/Algorithm.md

 * To make description robust against small **shifts** in local geometry
 * For each keypoint, we use the pixels that fall in a circle of radius 8 pixels around the key location are inserted into the orientation planes.

+### Reference
+> "Scale-invariant feature transform" in wiki

+> "Object Recognition from Local Scale-Invariant Features" by David G. Lowe

+### table of tech in SIFT
 |Problem|Technique|Advantage|
 |:--------:|:--------------:|:---------:|
 |key localization/scale/rotation|DoG/scale-space pyramid/orientation assignment|accuracy,stability,scale&rotational invariance|